lejanio/lejanio/README.md

 I am constantly improving my skills and am currently focusing on React, while at the same time also familiarizing myself with other JS frameworks (Vue.js, Angular) and other technologies in the vast field of web development.

-In my repositories, you can find a small Animal Filter App which allows the user to create a database of animals, as well as a version of the good old Rock, Paper, Scissors game with a twist.
+In my repositories, you can find a salary calculator app, a small Animal Filter App which allows the user to create a database of animals, a version of the good old Rock, Paper, Scissors game with a twist, as well as a couple of apps implementing API data fetching and filtering.

 ---